isomerpages/moe-bedokviewsec/index.md

         - title: Latest Happenings
           description: See more at our Facebook page
           url: https://www.facebook.com/BedokViewSecondarySchool
-        - title: GCE N-Level Release of Results Briefing Slides
+        - title: 2025 Class Timetables
           description: Click for more announcements
           url: partnerships/info-for-parents-and-students/
 ---